-- Vigorously stir to avoid burning of the spices.
+- Vigorously stir to avoid burning the spices.

 - Once the spices are fried add dried coconut and fry till it turns brown in color.

-- It will take 2 more minutes in low flame.
+- It will take 2 more minutes on low flame.

-- Switch the flame off and add half a cup of water onto the roasted spices.
+- Switch the flame off and add half a cup of water to the roasted spices.

 - Let it completely cool.

-- Once the spices are in room temperature make a coarse paste of the spices using a mixer grinder or a manual grinder.
+- Once the spices are at room temperature make a coarse paste of the spices using a mixer grinder or a manual grinder.

-- Hard boil the eggs along with half tsp of salt for 8 to 10 minutes.
+- Hard-boil the eggs along with half teaspoon of salt for 8 to 10 minutes.